vtex/shoreline/styleguides/admin/documentation/table/table.md

 ## Limitations

-This component is unstable because is also missing some (quite crucial) features, such as:
+This component is unstable because it is missing some crucial features such as:

 - Checkbox resolvers